OscarB89/Pipeface/README.md

 ## Further Requirements
 - The project should be hosted online so that everyone can visit the website.
 - The project should have CI/CD.
-- To ensure code quality, test coverage should be over 90% and have code quality and code style checks
+- The project should have a test coverage over 90%

 ## Homepage